Joe Frazier: Remembering a Warrior

 Boxing rivalries, meanwhile, are different beasts entirely.
 In fact, “rivalry” might be too tame a word to encompass the intensity that enlivens a bout between, say, a Leonard and a Duran, or a Louis and a Schmeling.
 There needn’t be any bad blood or active dislike between the principals in order for the struggle to feel explosive; the object of a fight, after all, is to beat — literally and figuratively — the other guy.
-But no rivalry in the long history of the Sweet Science can touch Ali-Frazier for sheer drama, and at least something of the ferocity of their encounters certainly arose from genuine animosity that long simmered between two very different personalities.
+But no rivalry in the long history of the Sweet Science can touch Ali-Frazier for sheer drama, and at least something of the ferocity of their encounters certainly arose from genuine animosity between two very different personalities.

-Here, on the one-year anniversary of Joe Frazier’s death (he died Nov.
+Here, on the two-year anniversary of Joe Frazier’s death (he died Nov.
 7, 2011), LIFE.com pays tribute to the former champ, taking a close look at the one photograph that best captured the unbridgeable distance between Ali and Smokin’ Joe — a picture made at the very moment when their rivalry was first coming into full, violent flower.

 LIFE’s John Shearer took the photo at Frazier’s training camp not long before the March 8, 1971, “Fight of the Century” title bout.
 Seen today, so many years later, the image is so freighted with symbolism that it’s hard to believe that Shearer — all of 24 years old at the time — didn’t somehow stage it.